 DSD Acquires 17 MW Community Solar Portfolio in New York from Source Renewables

-SCHENECTADY, N.Y. — December 1, 2020 — Distributed Solar Development (DSD) has acquired a three-project, 17 MW community solar portfolio from Source Renewables, a New York State developer focused on community solar assets.
-The three projects, one of which includes solar and storage, were developed by Source Renewables from greenfield, and are expected to reach commercial operation next summer.
+SCHENECTADY, N.Y. — December 1, 2020 — Distributed Solar Development (DSD) has acquired a three-project, 17 MW community solar energy portfolio from Source Renewables, a New York State developer focused on community solar assets.
+The three projects, one of which includes solar and storage, were developed by Source Renewables from greenfield, and are expected to reach commercial solar operation next summer.

 “DSD was drawn to the Source Renewables team by their focused and disciplined approach to solar development, unique entrepreneurial strategy, and capability for managing community solar assets once operational,” says Lauren Craft, Director of Asset Acquisitions at DSD.
 “We’re looking forward to seeing more projects from the 85 MW pipeline that Source Renewables has under development.”

 These three clean energy solar projects are slated to proceed with installation this winter, with Utah-based Mill Creek Engineering engaged for engineering, procurement, and construction.
 The portfolio comprises three separate New York State properties in Chautauqua, Oswego, and St. Lawrence Counties.
 The Oswego County site is bolstered by up to 8,000 kWh of energy storage service (ESS).

 “These programs are invaluable as we partner to bring clean and reliable renewable energy online across New York State…”